KenanSalar/calmppuccin-vscode/README.md

 - **Reduced Eye Strain:**
 Subtle and muted tones create a calming workspace that\
 minimizes visual fatigue, ideal for developers working for extended periods.\
-Also with a new theme variant called `Nitro Cold Brew`, which is even darker and more subdued.
+Also with new theme variants like `Nitro Cold Brew` (even darker and more subdued) and\
+`Oledppuccin`, specifically designed for OLED screens and pitch-black rooms.

 - **Aesthetic Balance:** Strikes the perfect balance between functionality and beauty,\
 blending soothing colors with practical design.